Love, Inc. (TV series)

-Love, Inc. is an American television sitcom created by Andrew Secunda, which originally aired for one season on United Paramount Network (UPN) from September 22, 2005, to May 11, 2006.
+Love, Inc. is an American television sitcom created by Andrew Secunda, which originally aired for one season on UPN from September 22, 2005, to May 11, 2006.
 With an ensemble cast led by Busy Philipps, Vince Vieluf, Reagan Gomez-Preston, Ion Overman and Holly Robinson Peete, the show revolves around five matchmakers working at a dating agency.
 The series was produced by Chase TV, the Littlefield Company, Burg/Koules Television, and Paramount Television.
 It was distributed by UPN in its original run and later by LivingTV and Nelonen in the United Kingdom and Finland respectively.
 The executive producers were Adam Chase, Warren Littlefield, Mark Burg and Oren Koules.

 The series was originally developed as a vehicle and sitcom debut for Shannen Doherty under the working title Wingwoman.
 Though picked up by UPN, Doherty was removed from the project at the request of the network due to her poor reception by preview audiences; she was replaced by Philipps.
 The show was set in New York City, but filming took place at Paramount Studios in Hollywood, Los Angeles and other locations in California.
 It included contemporary hip hop music and was promoted heavily by UPN to attract an urban audience, and to that end it was paired with Everybody Hates Chris as its lead-in on Thursday nights.

 Love, Inc. suffered from low viewership despite its high ratings among young Hispanic women; it was canceled following UPN's merger with the WB to launch the CW in 2006.
 The series' cancellation, along with that of other black sitcoms, was criticized by media outlets for reducing representation of African American characters and the amount of roles for African American actors on television.
 Critical response to Love, Inc. was mixed; some critics praised its multi-ethnic cast, while others felt that the storylines and characters were unoriginal and Philipps' portrayal of her character was unsympathetic.